-It is intended that access into the site will be provided by a priority junction off Cote Road.
+It is intended that access into the site will be provided by a continuation of the main access road through the consented development to the East.
 We believe that this form of access is the safest and most appropriate way to enter the site.